luismartinezs/studio-ghibli-books/development.md

 Maybe:
 - When click, on popular, go to popular section: https://codepen.io/takatama/pen/mVvbqx
 - Separate search bar and logo into different components so that I don't need to always have one with the other

+id	"2baf70d1-42bb-4437-b551-e5fed5a87abe"
+title	"Castle in the Sky"
+description	"The orphan Sheeta inherited a mysterious crystal that links her to the mythical sky-kingdom of Laputa.
+With the help of resourceful Pazu and a rollicking band of sky pirates, she makes her way to the ruins of the once-great civilization.
+Sheeta and Pazu must outwit the evil Muska, who plans to use Laputa's science to make himself ruler of the world." director	"Hayao Miyazaki" producer	"Isao Takahata" release_date	"1986" rt_score	"95"